 It's also a good idea to get to know your neighbors.
-During winter emergencies you can help each other and share needed resources.
-Find more tips and checklists at www.takewinterbystorm.org.
-Winter shelter information is provided by King County 2-1-1.
+During an emergency you can help each other and share needed resources.
+Find more emergency planning tips and checklists at www.makeitthrough.org.

 Resilient King County initiative seeks to develop long-term disaster recovery strategy

 This initiative is a county-wide, two-year planning process for crafting a comprehensive long-term recovery strategy following a major earthquake or other catastrophe, and follows on the recently published Resilient Washington State report.
 Learn more.

 Residents and businesses

 Learn more about how you, your family, or your business can prepare, respond, and recover from disasters here in King County.
 Be sure to visit our regional public preparedness campaign websites and to register for emergency alerts (see links at right).
 These three steps will help you start down the path of being better prepared.

 |Does your family know what to do, how to communicate, and where to go in case of an emergency?
 Having a emergency plan is the first key step in being prepared.

 |What basic supplies would you need to survive until more help comes following an emergency?
 A 7-10 day emergency supply kit is a basic tool for providing peace of mind, comfort, and survival needs in the face of a catastrophe.

 |We will all rely on each other during disasters.
 Take a CPR class, get to know your neighbors and how you can all work better together before and after a disaster.